Photo Comments Age: 6 Years Sex: Male Weight: 11-25 lbs

 ANYTHING so far, but he is on grain free food

-Any walk with Brandi, and any walk that is WARM, his favorite direction is HOME or towards a duck or cat so he can bark at them
+Any walk with Brandi, and any walk that is WARM, his favorite direction is HOME or towards a duck or cat so he can bark at them.
+To the ide of the house to sniff the neighbor's cat's/stray cat's poo.

 Bear hates the cold, is on a grain free diet, gets to sleep in bed, and likes to bark whenever he can.
 He is pretty good at fetch and is learning how to "drop it".
 He has finally realized his name is Bear and he is catching on to clicker training.

 When we got him from our family friend they said "he has halitosis and he knows how to roll over", His informational packet showed that he was allergic to grains (it didn't specify which).
 Within the first 3 days of having Bear he had to get a nail trim because his nails were extremely long.
-The halitosis quickly became overwhelming, in addition to the fact he wasn't a very enthusiastic eater.
+The halitosis quickly became overwhelming; in addition to the fact he wasn't a very enthusiastic eater.
 We also noticed he would hop sometimes on walks and he was quite overweight.
 He obviously needed a dental so to the vet we went after a couple of weeks.
-"Halitosis" wound up being 3-4 rotten teeth, 2 of which had to be removed, the vet was able to save the other teeth he thought he might need to pull.
-Since Bear was under anesthesia anyways the vet threw in a free x-ray of both his knees, turns out his hips are fine but he has luxating patellas in both his back knees.
+"Halitosis" wound up being 3-4 rotten teeth, 2 of which had to be removed; the vet was able to save the other teeth that he originally thought he might need to pull.
+Since Bear was under anesthesia anyways the vet threw in a free x-ray of both his knees, turns out his hips are fine but he has grade 2 luxating patellas that could become grade 3 in the future, in both his back knees.
 The appointment cost us about $300 dollars it would have cost us $150 more if we didn't get the free x-ray.

-Fast forward to today; Bear barley hops anymore and is now an appropriate weight for his breed, he eats very enthusiastically and he is no MOSTLY longer as slow as molasses when are out for walks.
+Fast forward to today; Bear barley hops anymore and is now an appropriate weight for his breed, he eats very enthusiastically and he is no (MOSTLY) longer as slow as molasses when are out for walks (this has changed a bit recently if Brandi isn't coming with us he doesn't want to go or if he does he just wants to sniff cat poo).
 Now we buy grain free everything since we don't know the specific grains he is allergic too.
 He only had 2 accidents in the house 1 of which was my grandpa's fault for not leaving the door open so the dogs could go outside to potty, and the other has an unknown cause.
 He doesn't destroy things but he will jump on the table for scraps if you don't push in your chair.
 If we bring any bags home Bear insists on being allowed to investigate the contents of the bag.
+Outside of my bed he sleeps in awkward positions on his back with his head twisted to the side, and likes to sit on to of the back of the ouch when no one is in the room.

 THROW THE BALL!